steinitzu/celery-singleton/README.md

 ### lock\_expiry

 Number of seconds until the task lock expires.
 This is useful when you want a max of one task queued within a given time frame rather than strictly one at a time.
 This also adds some safety to your application as it guarantees that locks will eventually be released in case of worker crashes and network failures.
-For this use case it's recomenneded to set the lock expiry to a value slightly longer than the expected task duration.
+For this use case it's recommended to set the lock expiry to a value slightly longer than the expected task duration.

 Example